 The character’s matter-of-fact helpfulness, humorous quips and dependable, machine-like behavior aims to depict Maytag’s key attributes of durability, reliability, and power.

 “No longer is our brand character sitting idle, lamenting his boredom due to Maytag brand’s legendary inability to breakdown,” said William Beck, Senior Director of Whirlpool, Maytag, Value Brands & Channel Marketing.
 “The Maytag Man is a creative interpretation of our motto, ‘What’s Inside Matters®.”

-By transforming the role of the brand’s icon, Maytag seeks to provide a voice for the unsung heroes of every family – for both the consumers themselves and the dependable appliances who help them get the job done.
+By transforming the brand’s icon, Maytag seeks to provide a voice for the unsung heroes of every family.

-He’ll also be promoted through interactive digital elements, launching January 13, and will debut a new Twitter presence, @TheMaytagMan – an online voice for the machine.
+Launching January 13, a new Twitter presence, @TheMaytagMan debuts.
+An online voice for the machine.
 The Maytag Man will be tackling tasks across the country, popping up in select cities this winter and spring, interacting with fans via the brand’s Facebook page, and reaching stores nationwide in June 2014.